 Strangely enough, a lot of my poems are like that, too.
 Even more interestingly, I’ve found that a lot of my best poems are actually written to those little ditties in my head.
 Perhaps, it's best that I became a poet with a musical mind.

 Then again, I don’t necessarily consider myself a poet.
-Although from the massive collection of poetry that I’ve accumulated since 2002, I cannot deny that I am.
-But “poet” will never be my occupation.
+Although from the massive collection of poetry that I’ve accumulated since 2002, I can't deny that I am.
 When I write a poem, I don’t sit there and construct it.
 It just happens.
-I don’t really compose poems, and I certainly don’t compose the little musical snippets in my head.
+I don’t really compose poems.
 They just sort of happen.
+I certainly don’t compose the little musical snippets in my head.
+They simply happen.

-The truth is that I have a passion for building, but while poems and songs obviously can be built, I don’t build them.
+Sure, I have a passion for building.
+But, while poems and songs obviously can be built, I don’t build them.
 They are raw material that I can build from, yet I just capture what I can of them whenever it is seemingly convenient for me.
-I continue to build blog after blog building around different concepts in various ways, always trying to see what works.

 If you have a burning passion to create things, how do you channel this passion?
 I’d love to hear how you do it.